Indre-V/speedy-py/README.md

 ## Accessibility

-[WebAIM](https://webaim.org/resources/contrastchecker/) online tool was used to check terminal colour contrast.
+[WAVE](https://wave.webaim.org/) online tool was used to check terminal colour contrast.

+While building the application, the general principles of accessibility where adhered to:

 - Using clear instructions
 - Asking for user input before continuing